 Our clients are allocated a dedicated contact at Smart Currency Exchange, who will assist in finding the right deal and processing the transfer securely.
 The service aims to be approximately 3% cheaper than using a high street bank.

 To receive a no-obligation quote or to register your interest in using Smart Currency Exchange, please read the following statement:

 The Fry Group will receive 25% of the revenue that Smart Currency earn if you trade through them via this introduction.
 By proceeding through The Fry Group you agree to us receiving this fee.
 The fees we receive do not affect the rates or services that you obtain from Smart Currency.
+The Fry Group (H.K.)
+Limited does not receive any fees from Smart Currency due to licensing restrictions.
 Other money transfer services exist and our working relationship with Smart Currency does not imply endorsement or recommendation.
 By clicking the link below, you acknowledge this notice and are happy to proceed to the Smart Currency website.